snipekill/distributed-grep/README.md

 - Each machine monitors its 3 successive neighbors and periodically send pings to ensure the machines are alive.
 - Once threshold pings have been dropped by a machine, the monitor declare the machine as dead and sends the updates to its successors, which dessiminate them further to their successors in the ring.
 - Once a machine receives the `LEAVE` message for its machine, it voluntarily leaves the ring and must join the ring again.
+- It uses UDP instead of TCP as transport layer, as it is faster than TCP, though unreliable, which is taken into account.

 ### Different Message Types